OpenMDAO/OpenMDAO/openmdao/docs/user_guide/first_analysis.rst

 Here, we connect the design variables to the inputs on the paraboloid component.

-Once the model hierarchy is defined, we pass it to the constructor of the `Problem` class then call the `setup()` method on that problem which tells the framework to do some initial work to get the data structures in place for execution.
+Once the model hierarchy is defined, we pass it to the constructor of the :ref:`Problem <openmdao.core.problem.py>` class then call the `setup()` method on that problem which tells the framework to do some initial work to get the data structures in place for execution.
 In this case, we call `run_model()` to actually perform the computation.
 Later, we'll see how to explicitly set drivers and will be calling `run_driver()` instead.

 Here we called run_model twice.